Snook Trip - Coastal Angler & The Angler Magazine

 By: Hunter Pence

 Many coastal anglers living in Florida are in search of big snook.
 Joe, Trey Brooks and I, are no different.
 One Saturday morning we filled the skiff with the rods, bait and tackle needed to hook a 30+ inch snook.
 We drove down towards the ten thousand islands because in the past that’s where we’ve landed some large ones.
-After launching the boat, we motored over to a couple of oyster beds.
+After launching the boat from Port of the Isles Marina we motored over to a couple of oyster beds.
 Live shrimp were on the hook and we were using lighter tackle.
 The water had good visibility so our line, leader and hooks were all on the smaller side to ensure that if a snook saw our bait presentation it would be fooled into taking it.

 After catching only ladyfish and snapper we moved around searching for what we came for: snook.
 After a quick 5-minute run on the boat I found a small school of snook at the edge of the mangroves.
 These snook were smaller, so not what we were looking for, but nonetheless it was still fun to reel in 14-inch snook cast after cast.
 Using light tackle and line paid off.
 It made catching a humble snook into a fun fight, but they still were not what we were looking for.